 AFTER PHOTO: The final result of an organized collection of team efforts.
 There was an investment in a variety of ideas by different design and architecture professionals.

-Designing Spanish Hotels in Santa Barbara
+Designing Boutique Spanish Hotels in Santa Barbara

 AFTER PHOTO: Not to get ahead of myself, but here is a sneak peek at how this elevation turned out.
-Scroll to learn more…

-Spanish Hotel Design Drawings by Jeff Doubét
+Spanish Hotel Design Drawings by Jeff Doubet

-ABOVE: Initial thoughts for a couple of new roof decks include a bar, hot tub, fire pit, lounge chairs and tables with umbrellas.
-I was thinking of ways to create inviting outdoor public areas for each hotel suite.
-It would enhance guest enjoyment of the surrounding views of downtown Santa Barbara (and at the same time, increase the profit in nightly room rates for the owner).
+ABOVE: My initial thoughts for a couple of new roof decks include a bar, hot tub, fire pit, lounge chairs and tables with umbrellas.
+A way to create inviting outdoor public areas for each hotel suite.

 A BEFORE PHOTO of the De la Vina Street facade of the two fixer properties.
 The design puzzle was to figure out how to blend features of the one story building with the boxy 2 story next to it.

-Spanish Hotel Design Elevation Drawings by Jeff Doubét
+Spanish Hotel Design Elevation Drawings by Jeff Doubet

 Design Concept #1 proposed building a red tile roof over the stairwell, and opening up a view to the staircase by building a tall archway element showcasing a large pendant light.
 Two wrought iron Juliette balconies would break up the large wall above the parking garage.